pravinavachar12/xtrazcon-task/README.md

 - GitHub: [@pravinavachar12](https://github.com/pravinavachar12)

 ## 📃 License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache](LICENSE).